Felony convictions vacated for 4 former Navy officers in sprawling 'Fat Leonard' bribery scandal

 Three weeks before the Malaysian defense contractor faced sentencing last year, Francis made a stunning escape, snipping off his ankle monitor and fleeing the San Diego residence where he had been under house arrest.

-The escape was also seen as a misstep by the prosecution for allowing him to not be held behind bars.
+The escape was also seen by some as a misstep by the prosecution for allowing him to not be held behind bars.
 He was later captured in Venezuela, where he remains.

 The four former officers had served in the Navy’s 7th Fleet in the Eastern Pacific, where Francis' company supplied ships for decades.

-Note: This story has been updated to correct that only one man pleaded guilty to destroying government property, not four.